 “Yeah,” Councillor Leslie Jamison said.
 He paced back and forth behind O’Shea, he wiped his nose repeatedly with the back of his hand.
 “They’ve been spying on me as I step out of my sauna.”
 Jamison was particularly fond of his sauna.
 He purchased it the instant he got his ancestry results.
 He felt it connected him to his Scandinavian heritage.
 What he didn’t know, and what no one at the ancestry company bothered to correct for liability reasons, was that his results got mixed up with another man’s.
 He received a Norwegian man’s results, while Jamison’s pure English past was sent to someone in Norway.

 “Were you doing anything illicit?”
 Lemieux asked.

 “No, damnit.
 Just sweating.
 Is it suddenly illegal to sweat?
 Huh?”
-Johnson started pacing again.
+Jamison started pacing again.
 His face perspired as he worked himself up to a froth.
 “Can’t a politician sweat in peace, huh?
 Without being called Nixon, or Tricky Dick, or Sweaty Dick, or Sticky Dick.
 Huh?”

 “You prefer just plain dick?”
 Lemieux asked, tongue in cheek.

 “No!”
 Jamison yelled.
 “I just want to be able to walk from my sauna to my house without it being reported to you and every reader of the Parford Press.”

 “I get it.
 You were indisposed,” Lemieux said with a nod.

 “No!”
 Jamison yelled again.

 “It is an invasion of our privacy,” O’Shea said, realizing the sleeves of his suit were covered in dirt.
 “Do you realize there’s dirt on your chair?”

 “Ever since you sat in it,” Lemieux replied.